alejandronotario/Google-Cloud-Tasks/cloudSql/README.md

 __Workflow__

-Database dump at some server -> Import dump to Google Cloud Storage -> Import dump to Google Cloud SQL -> Export csv to Google Cloud Storage
+Database dump at some server -> Importing dump to Google Cloud Storage -> Creating a Cloud SQL instance -> Importing dump to Cloud SQL instance -> Exporting .csv tables to Storage -> Deleting the Cloud SQL instance

 ## Prerequisites